Getting to Be a Fan Again … and Loving It - Rafu Shimpo

 The L.A.
 Dodgers were in Montreal, playing in the fifth and deciding game of the National League Championship Series against the host Expos.
 The winner would earn a trip to New York the following day, to face the Yankees in the World Series.

-Although the room was silent as we concentrated on the test, our teacher, Mr. Garden – an unabashed baseball fanatic – allowed one of my classmates to have a transistor radio with an earphone tuned into the game.
+Although the room was silent as we – in theory – concentrated on the test, our teacher, Mr. Garden – an unabashed baseball fanatic – allowed one of my classmates to have a transistor radio with an earphone tuned into the game.

 My favorite player in all of baseball was Dodgers outfielder Rick Monday, now a broadcaster for the team.
 Sitting at my desk, my mind wandered to images of his Frankenstein stare at the plate, the subtle rocking of his hips and that long, sweeping, gorgeous swing.

 Then it happened.
-I was nearly finished with the test and the game in Montreal was tied in the ninth inning.
+I was nearly finished with a question on Steinbeck or Paradise Lost or something of that ilk, and the game in Montreal was tied in the ninth inning.

 “Rick Monday just hit a home run!” the classmate shouted.
 The classroom broke into cheers.
 I bowed my head and gave myself a quiet fist pump.

 These days, I still enjoy following the games on radio, but quite often I’m at the stadium.
 For the last 20 years or so, I’ve had the great fortune of being able to cover the games for The Rafu Shimpo.
 I have the humbling honor of seeing my own name included on a tribute wall to journalists that overlooks the seats in the Dodger Stadium press box, and from time to time, I get to offer passing hellos to Rick Monday.
 It’s weird.
-What do you say to the guy you idolized as a kid?
+What do you say to the guy you idolized as a kid, who motivated you not only to play the game, but to be your best at anything?

+Usually, the best I can muster is an unconvincing, “Hey Mo, how are ya?”

 Hardly witnessing the excitement of the moment, we were there to work, to report objectively on the game and its outcome.